MD Curriculum

 Selectives (First Year, Tuesday afternoons)

 Selectives offer a unique opportunity for students to supplement their core curriculum by sampling a wide range of experiences.
 Through the Selective Program, students can select from a broad spectrum of various disciplines and practice settings to gain an early introduction to clinical medicine and related areas.
 Past students have found the Selective Program an invaluable means by which to partner with faculty role models and to identify possible future career paths.
 There is no standard format for a Selective.
 The vast majority of Selectives occur in the clinical setting but also may be in the form of seminars, laboratory, selected readings, or a combination.
 Selectives may involve one student or a group of students.
 Selectives are offered on Tuesday afternoons, at a variety of sites, both on and off the medical school campus.
-Students may arrange an independent selective, which can be clinical or educational in focus.

 • The goals and objectives, content, and means of assessment in the Maine Track curriculum are the same as those for the traditional track based in Boston.
 Owning to the Maine Track’s emphasis on the practice of medicine in the state of Maine, there are several differences in how the content is delivered.
 Maine Track students complete the first year in class with Boston students, moving to Maine for the second year of courses and remaining in Maine for the remainder of the curriculum.
 The move to Maine for the second year provides students the ability to complete the Competency-based Apprenticeship in Primary Care in a rural setting if desired.
 After the transition to Maine, the individual courses taught in Maine for the remaining portion of the preclerkship curriculum have identical core learning objectives, content, and assessments as the versions taught in Boston.
 The smaller number of students in the Maine Track allows for smaller class size for individual sessions.
 The courses delivered in Maine include Introduction to Clinical Reasoning (begins in Boston with Maine-based faculty), Community-based Apprenticeship in Primary Care, Neuroscience, Addition Medicine, Introduction to Clinical Psychiatry, Reproductive Endocrinology, Hematology-Oncology, Endocrinology, and Dermatology.
 For all of these courses taught in Maine, the Boston and Maine co-course directors work closely together to design and deliver the curriculum.